Hence, there is a requirement that

 technologies do thus count amontg the topical field of the

-- United Nations convention on prohibitions or
+- United Nations convention on

 restrictions on the use of certain conventional weapons, which may be

 deemed to be excessively injurious or to have indiscriminate effects